serjmax/aircomfortsf/_pages/oven-repair.md

 {:.big}
 If your oven, cooktop, or range won’t work, first check the circuit breaker and test for power.
 If it’s on, test the surface purner (make sure you have a standard one) and the burner switch.
 If your oven temperature doesn’t look right, check if controls, oven selector and temperature switches are set in a proper way.
 If not, set temperature level to the desired one and test for voltage.
 <br><br>
-Or, instead of these steps, call AC/DC Appliance Repair!
+Or, instead of these steps, call Air Comfort LLC!
 Mind that working with high voltage is dangerous, and calling a professional will be much safer.